neby10/ZooTools-challenge/README.md

 - Styling mostly implemented in components since many styles are component specific.
 General styling is utilized in App.css.
 - Flag images found here: [Icon Finder](https://www.iconfinder.com/)
 - Emblems in insight panel customized using the Canva website.
+- I did not achieve subtle background lines in the BarChartPanel.
+I wonder if this would be best achieved with a background image or css...

 ## Bugs
 - Not quite a bug but needs noted.
 Site is not responsive for mobile viewing.